Calibishi/TryHackMe-Journey/README.md

 # TryHackMe-Journey
 A record of my hands-on cybersecurity learning through TryHackMe labs, tools, and challenges.

-# July 10th - The start of it all.
-Hacking First Website.
+# July 10th - Hacking First Website.
 - I hacked my first website today (a fake bank account website).
-- Reflection: It was pretty cool.
-Nothing quite like using the terminal.
+- Reflection: Nothing quite like using the terminal.
 Now, it has been put to good use.

 - Tools used: GoBuster, Terminal/Command Line.